Best Master's Programs in Mental Health Counseling for 2025

 Practical Experience Requirements

-Master's level programs typically offer internships and practicums, where students apply what they've learned in the classroom to real-world settings.
+Typically, grad schools for counseling offer internships and practicums, where students apply what they've learned in the classroom to real-world settings.
 Generally, internships include supervised hands-on experience, while practicums provide opportunities to observe an LPC.

 Programs may help you locate and secure internship and practicum placements.
 Others require you to arrange your own position.
 Ensure that the program you choose has an option that works for you and that the experience satisfies your state's requirements.